 Hemp seed oil is generally used as a health and wellness dietary supplement that could give consumers many positive health benefits.
 Hemp seed oil can typically be found in health food stores, organic stores, and some regular grocery stores.

 To break it down: hemp seed oil and hemp-derived CBD oil both come from the same plant and they both have potential health benefits.
 However, hemp seed oil comes from the hemp seed only and does not have any cannabinoids.
 Hemp-derived CBD oil is extracted from leaves and buds with the clear purpose of delivering CBD.

 Which to choose?
 Experts weigh in

 “I treat patients with both hemp and marijuana CBD products and I couldn't say one is more effective than the other.
-I can concur that most of my patients find that having THC, even the 0.3% found in hemp-derived CBD products, more effective than products with 0% THC,” Damas said.
+I can concur that most of my patients find that having THC, even the 0.3% found in hemp-derived CBD products, is more effective than products with 0% THC,” Damas said.

-Macias pointed out that there are medical conditions that respond only to CBD with varying levels of THC, while other conditions do not require the use of THC to achieve medicinal effects.
+Similarly, Macias pointed out that there are medical conditions that respond only to CBD with varying levels of THC, while other conditions do not require the use of THC to achieve medicinal effects.